MythikAngel/miku-discord-theme/README.md

 An automatically updating Hatsune Miku Discord theme.
 I'll change the wallpaper regularly to another picture of Miku (like at a seasonal event).
 This process is automatic, once installed you don't have to do anything.

+## Theme currently broken
+Waiting for [discord-diff](https://github.com/intrnl/discord-diff) to be updated.

 ### Discord Server
 Join to be notified of updates and support!
 Instant invite: https://discord.gg/SyTrDzj